shaack/cm-chessboard/README.md

 ### enableInput(color, enable)

-Enables moves via user input, mouse or touch
+Enables moves via user input, mouse or touch.
+Allowed values are `COLOR.white` or `COLOR.black` or `"white"` or `"black"` and boolean.